sidcraftscode/simple-2d-projectile-motion-simulator/README.md

 # Simple 2D Projectile Motion Simulator

 A small 2D projectile motion demo to visualise basic kinematics.
+You can use it at https://simple-2d-projectile-motion-simulator.vercel.app.

 You can launch a particle using either speed + angle or by setting the velocity components directly, and see the trajectory update in real time.